In 2021, Loras College's tuition was $33,500 a year.

 If this makes attending the college of your dreams feel scary, remember, the "sticker price" of tuition doesn't mean much if you plan to use financial aid to help pay for college.
 Many students pay way less than the sticker price after grants, scholarships, and tuition discounts kick in.
 Additionally, student loans can make theactual cost of attending college more manageable until after graduation.

-Loras College is a private, religious institution, so it has the same tuition for residents of Iowa as it does for residents from other states.
+Loras College is a private, religious institution, so it has the same tuition for residents of Iowa as it does for students who live in other states.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at Loras College is $8,760 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
+Room and board at Loras College costs $8,760 a year.
+This number includes the cost of living in dorms or other on-campus housing, and a dining plan that allows you to eat all or some of your meals the Loras College's on-campus cafeterias and dining halls.
+Students who live off campus but would like to be able to eat in the campus dining can pay for a meal plan.
 The cost of board-only is $4,000.

-Most schools also have fees to help cover the cost of facilties, like the library, gym and computer labs.
-Full-time undergrads at Loras College pay $1,768 in fees each academic year.
+The majority of colleges charge some yearly fees to help cover the cost of facilties, like the library, gym and computer labs.
+Full-time undergrads at Loras College can expect to pay around $1,768 in fees each academic year.

 |2021 Total Tuition and Expenses|

 |Room and Board||$8,760|